 This is how a sedan car ended up, with the driver, John Robert Goforth, of Hoogley Street, West End, still at the wheel, after it had skidded on the top level of Dornoch Terrace, West End, and crashed backwards over a 12ft. embankment to the lower level of the terrace yesterday morning.

 In 1926, the Senate of the University of Queensland decided to accept the offer of land at Saint Lucia for its new campus.
-It was decided to build a bridge facilitating access from the city to the new site crossing the river from Boundary Street.
+The planning included a bridge facilitating access from the city to the new site crossing the river from Boundary Street.
 The idea for a bridge to St Lucia had been suggested before this.

 As described in an article entitled St Lucia: degrees of landscape, orientation of the main University buildings reflect the decision to build a bridge across the river form Boundary Street as they face towards the city and the proposed bridge, rather than towards the source of prevailing breezes to the north-east in the direction of Dutton Park.

 Construction of University buildings at St Lucia didn’t begin until 1937.
 The first of these, the Forgan-Smith building, was completed in 1939.
 Soon after, preparatory work on the cross river bridge began.

 In advance of construction of the cross river bridge, it was necessary to widen and reduce further the slope of Boundary Street which would lead to the bridge.
 The clearance under Dornoch Terrace also needed to be increased.
 Work commenced on this undertaking in 1940.
 In the photograph below of the resulting construction work, the 1888 bridge can be seen in the background.